Sexual harassment & respectful workplaces

 Under Australian laws, organisations and their employees have responsibility to take proactive and meaningful action to eliminate, as far as possible, and prevent sexual harassment and gender-based harassment at work.

-The short-courses and factsheets on this page will help you understand unlawful workplace sexual and gender-based harassment, the impacts of these behaviours, your responsibilities and how you're protected under the law.
+The resources and information on this page will help you understand unlawful workplace sexual and gender-based harassment, the impacts of these behaviours, your responsibilities and how you're protected under the law.

 While harassment on the ground of gender and sexual harassment can occur in combination, the behaviours constituting each differ in nature: